magisterquis/cgiscan/README.md

 queried by accessing the same URL.
 Scans take aroud 15 minutes.
 This can be sped up with the `-n` parameter at the cost of increased resource usage.

+It can also run as a [standalone](#standalone-operation) HTTPS server, given a TLS certificate and key.

 Setup
 -----
 The below directions are for OpenBSD's `httpd(8)`.
 Please adjust for your